-

 This data is collected via PowerShell, sent to a Log Analytics workspace, and then pulled into Power BI.
 Most customers leverage a Proactive Remediation detection to run the PowerShell script on a defined schedule.
 In this document we describe how to configure the script and deploy it using a Proactive Remediation however there are many ways that you might run a script on a schedule.

-You can copy the PowerShell script from below.
+You can copy the PowerShell script from our Github repository.

 Step 1